GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 The example settings for a single slice training job are found in the `parameters.env.single_slice_6B` file, while the example settings for a multi-slice training job are provided in the `parameters.env.multi_slice_6B` file.

+> [!WARNING]
+> If you use the templates, do not forget to update them with the settings matching your environment.

 #### Run the job